THE STEPS WE HAVE TAKEN TO PROVIDE AS REASSURING A COVID-SECURE ENVIRONMENT AS PRACTICABLE.

 - own linens laundered at compliant temperatures

-- team travel to work arrangements questioned and assessed; we are lucky to have a largely local team arriving by foot, by cycle, in one case by car and in one other case by above-ground London Underground, in a counter commuting direction and at times outside normal commuting hours – all wear masks and follow strict hand wash and sanitising regimes
+- team travel to work arrangements questioned and assessed; we are lucky to have a largely local team arriving by foot, by cycle and in one case by car – all wear masks and follow strict hand wash and sanitising regimes

 - staggered times of arrival, with set process for sanitising, changing from travel to work clothes